namkoong-lab/aexgym/README.md

 ## Run Example Environments

-The `notebooks/` folder contains the code examples for the environments described in our paper.
+The `notebooks` folder contains the code examples for the environments described in our paper.
 Each example contains instructions on how to download and process the datasets used to construct the environment.
-Datasets go in the `data/` folder.
+Datasets go in the `data` folder.